 Customer securities transactions are recorded on a settlement date basis and customer commodities transactions are recorded on a trade date basis.
 Receivables from and payables to customers include amounts due on cash and margin transactions, including futures contracts transacted on behalf of customers.
 Securities owned by customers, including those that collateralize margin loans or other similar transactions, are not reported in the consolidated statements of financial condition.
-Amounts receivable from customers that are determined by management to be uncollectible are expensed as a component of general and administrative expense.
+Amounts receivable from customers that are determined by management to be uncollectible are expensed and included in general and administrative expense in the consolidated statements of comprehensive income.